lijunchen/too-many-cps/README.md

 # Too Many CPS

-Collect and implement CPS algorithms in OCaml, Rust, and MoonBit.
+Collect and implement CPS transformation algorithms in OCaml, Rust, and MoonBit.

 ### *Representing control: A study of the CPS transformation* by Olivier Danvy and Andrzej Filinski.